gantsign/development-environment/docs/_docs/features.md

 Website: [https://wiki.gnome.org/Apps/Seahorse](https://wiki.gnome.org/Apps/Seahorse)

-Graphical user interface for managing your keys and SSH agent to save you having to put in your SSH password more than once in the same session.
+Graphical user interface for managing your keys, and a SSH agent to save you having to put in your SSH password more than once in the same session.

 ![Seahorse]({{ base_path }}/images/seahorse.png)